 If a bee comes near you, the easiest way to avoid getting a sting is not to hurt it.
 There is very little probability that bees sting until they feel threatened.
 Stay calm and let the bees fly away without pinching you with their stingers.
 Call an expert before bees sting anyone in your family.

 How do you treat a bee sting?

 - Honey: Applying honey to the bee sting area may reduce pain and itching.
-Apply a small amount of honey in the area of the bee sting and cover with a loose bandage.
+Apply a small amount of honey to the area of the bee sting and cover it with a loose bandage.

 - Toothpaste: The alkaline toothpaste may neutralize the acidic bee venom and give you relief from the bee sting.

 - Aloe vera: Break an aloe vera leaf and squeeze the gel onto the bee sting area.
 It may provide relief from pain.

 Be sure of the symptoms you are facing after getting stung by a bee.
 Consult a physician without any delay if the sting gives you allergic reactions.
 Do not rely on blog posts on the internet that say you do not need to see a doctor for a bee sting.
 The reason for this is that bees sting varies from person to person.

 Are bee stings more painful than wasp stings?

 Honey bee stings are less painful than wasps.
 But do not ignore it, as there are more dangerous bee species.
 Wasps are more aggressive insects than bees.
 They can sting you several times, and wasp stings are generally more painful than bees.
 A group attack by wasps can be fatal.
 Many people are allergic to wasp stings or wasp venom, which increases the associated risks.